Miami Domestic Violence Lawyer

 Types of Domestic Violence Offenses

-If law enforcement is called to a home because of a domestic disturbance, they may arrest the offender as the first step in providing protection for the victim.
+If law enforcement is called to a home because of a domestic disturbance, they may arrest a suspect as a precaution – even without a warrant – if they believe there is probably cause.

 The Charges in Domestic Violence Cases Can Include:

-- and false imprisonment, as well as other criminal offenses.
+- False Imprisonment, as well as other criminal offenses

 What If I Was Defending Myself?

-Even if you were defending yourself, once you are arrested, it is necessary to expose the truth to the prosecutor and to the court.
-There are a variety of actions that can be taken, based upon the circumstances of your case.
+Even if you were defending yourself, once you are arrested, it is necessary to expose the truth to the prosecutor and court.
+There are various legal strategies that may apply, depending on your specific circumstances.

 How Can the Court Help Protect the Victim?